brouberol/izk/CONTRIBUTING.md

 ## Send the patch

 Create a local branch on which you can commit your changes, push it to your fork, and open a pull-request on the main repo.
 If Travis reports broken tests, please fix them, otherwise the pull request will not be merged.

-Feel free to add yourself to `CONTRIBUTORS.md` , and thanks again for contributing!